rezich/Entity_Framework/README.md

-for this reason, entities are assigned a unique `id` when they are spawned, and you can call `get_handle(ptr)` on an entity pointer to get a `Handle(T)` that contains both the entity pointer and the `id` of the entity. then, later, you can use `ent, gone := get_from_handle(hnd)` to get the entity pointer back, along with a `gone` boolean that's true if the entity has been despawned (deactivated or cleaned up), or if the entity that's now in that pointer has a different `id`. basically, if the entity is *`gone`*.
+for this reason, entities are assigned a unique `id` when they are spawned, and you can call `get_handle(ptr)` on an entity pointer to get a `Handle(T)` that contains both the entity pointer and the `id` of the entity. then, later, you can use `ent, gone := from_handle(hnd)` to get the entity pointer back, along with a `gone` boolean that's true if the entity has been despawned (deactivated or cleaned up), or if the entity that's now in that pointer has a different `id`. basically, if the entity is *`gone`*.

-long story short, you want to use `Handle(T)`s to remember entities (which is what `spawn()` returns, anyway) across frame boudaries and procedure calls, unless you know what you're doing (i.e. passing a pointer to procedure calls that you are 100% sure will not despawn the entity). then when you're actually using the entity pointer to do some stuff with it, you use `get_from_handle()`, and the compiler reminds you to check to see if it's `gone` since you last checked.
+long story short, you want to use `Handle(T)`s to remember entities (which is what `spawn()` returns, anyway) across frame boudaries and procedure calls, unless you know what you're doing (i.e. passing a pointer to procedure calls that you are 100% sure will not despawn the entity). then when you're actually using the entity pointer to do some stuff with it, you use `from_handle()`, and the compiler reminds you to check to see if it's `gone` since you last checked.

 documentation